FS Class D.445: Description

 The locomotive follows the general unified characteristics of other engines about the chassis and mechanical design.
 The biggest differences are inside the electrical part: the two MTSC 039/19 DC motors (permanently in parallel) are fed by a three-phase AC generator (in place of a DC one as previous locomotives) through a Graetz Bridge.

 A high tension secondary DC generator provides a 300 kW/2750 V output, able to supply enough power for 7/10 coaches depending on the type of climatising equipment installed.

-The prime mover is a diesel engine is produced by FIAT, type A210-12 supercharged with 12 90° “V” cylinders with a displacement of 95.7 L that produces 1560 kW at 1500 rpm.
+The prime mover is a FIAT A210-12 supercharged engine with 12 90° “V” cylinders with a displacement of 95.7 L that produces 1560 kW at 1500 rpm.
 The engine is cooled by a forced circulation of cooling fluid through radiators with two hydraulically driven fans.

 The alternator is controlled by an electronic PWM control unit which is commanded by a 13 step regulator.

 The bogies are a monomotor design with a 'dancing ring' coupling, giving a B′B′ wheel arrangement.
 They are suspended by a flexicoil arrangement, with additional traction rods.